turion/rhine/README.md

 Yes, for instance you could implement a distance-dependent [collision detector](https://github.com/turion/rhine/issues/152).

-* How to handle slow computations, IE computations that take longer than the sample rate?
+* How to handle slow computations, i.e. computations that take longer than the sample rate?

 Several [strategies exist](https://github.com/turion/rhine/issues/151) and it depends on your use case.
 For `FixedStep` clocks, it won't matter since the execution of the program isn't tied to a realtime clock.